Munawwar/flex-grid/README.md

 # flex-grid
 Grid system using CSS3 flexbox (inspired from bootstrap)

 grid.less gives a 12-column grid system like Bootstrap.
-Also allows to reorder elements in mobile.
+Also allows to reorder elements in mobile site.

 ### Usage
 The CSS is meant to be used along with [flex-helper](https://github.com/Munawwar/flex-helper).